Small to medium enterprises and the corporate sector are significant game changers in achieving our goal to end hunger and poverty.

 L&A is a specialist social media strategy and implementation agency, and they donate their time and skills to advise us on the most effective ways to engage our community via social media.View website >

 Labelium develops and manages our Google search engine advertising.
 Their support helps us increase our reach through strategic online marketing.VIEW WEBSITE >

 McKinsey & Company

-In partnership with McKinsey & Company, we have designed, developed and implemented specific programmes for senior leadership teams, for example at Commonwealth Bank.
-The programmes are based on the lessons we’ve learned from our village partners – and are built to drive cultural and behavioural changes, and shift the mindsets of management and staff.View website >
+In partnership with McKinsey & Company, we have designed, developed and implemented specific programs for senior leadership teams, for example at Commonwealth Bank.
+The programs are based on the lessons we’ve learned from our village partners – and are built to drive cultural and behavioural changes, and shift the mindsets of management and staff.View website >

 Nibble Digital is a digital marketing agency that provides THP with website and digital advice to transform our online presence.View website >